 “While the advantages of women in the boardroom and executive suite are reasonably well documented, the benefit of adding women extends across an entire company or organization, from every level of the workforce and all the way down the supply chain.”
 VanderBrug says.

 The future of gender lens investing

-Going forward, the quality and quantity of gender-related data and research should continue to expand, making it easier for investors to consider gender-related issues in making investment decisions.
-The use of gender data promises advances in fields from life sciences to software, with innovations standing to benefit not just women but all consumers.
-Opportunity can also be found in investing in products that address global issues disproportionately affecting women, such as maternal mortality, clean water, indoor air pollution, personal safety and human trafficking.
+Going forward, the quality and quantity of gender-related data and research should continue to expand, making investment decisions in gender-related issues more available.
+The use of gender data promised advances in fields from life sciences to software, with innovations standing to benefit not just women but all consumers.
+Opportunity can also be found in investing in products that address global issues disproportionately affecting women, such as maternal mortality, personal safety and human trafficking.

-The bottom line is this: investing with a gender lens can help scale up the companies that significantly improve the lives of women and girls.
-This type of progress is something we are confident will continue.
-No matter the political environment, we believe the issue of gender will only grow in importance—in the workforce, in the home and around the globe.
+The bottom line is this: Investing with a gender lens can help expand the companies that can significantly improve the lives of women and girls.
+It’s likely that this type of progress will continue.
+No matter the political environment, the issue of gender is sure to grow in importance—in the workforce, in the home and around the globe.

 Connect with an advisor and start a conversation about your goals.